 A popular ornamental tree, wild cherry has shiny reddish-brown bark and toothed oval leaves.
 But it is the white blossoms and red fruits that are the true stars of the show, both aesthetically and for insects and birdlife.

-30 trees can be used to create a small copse covering about 200 m2.
-As a rule of thumb planting with between 2.5 and 3-metre spacing works well for assemblages of trees, as this leaves enough space for establishment and access for maintenance, while not putting the trees in competition with each other for water and light.
+Thirty trees can be used to create a small copse covering about 200 m².
+As a rule of thumb, planting with between 2.5 and 3-metre spacings works well for assemblages of trees as this leaves enough space for establishment and access for maintenance, while not putting the trees in competition with each other for water and light.

 For small clusters of trees it is possible to increase the density up to 2 metre spacing, or as low as 5 metres for a more ‘open’ tree space.
-While it is possible to plant individually, the trees are less than 1 metre tall as supplied and can look a bit lost planted over large areas.
-Thought should be given to how to demarcate single trees until large enough to be obvious as intentional planting to grounds maintenance staff – particularly on areas of grass.
+While it is possible to plant them individually, the trees as supplied are less than 1 metre tall as supplied and can look a bit lost planted over large areas.
+Thought should be given to how you will demarcate single trees until they are large enough to be obvious as intentional planting to grounds maintenance staff – particularly in areas of grass.

 For hedging, 5 plants per metre works well to create a double staggered row hedge (optimal for wildlife), leaving at least 40 cm between rows.